GaganSaiEashwar/GaganSaiEashwar/README.md

-# DevConnect - Personal Portfolio Website

-👋 Hi, I'm an AI & Cybersecurity Enthusiast!
+# 👋 Hi, I'm an AI & Cybersecurity Enthusiast!

 Welcome to my GitHub!
 I'm a Computer Engineering student with a growing passion for Cybersecurity and Artificial Intelligence.
 I love building secure systems, exploring vulnerabilities, and automating smart solutions using machine learning.
 I believe in continuous learning and hands-on practice through open-source projects and online labs.

+---

+## 🌐 DevConnect - Personal Portfolio Website

+A responsive portfolio built with React and Tailwind CSS to showcase my projects, CV, and skills.
+Features include project cards, contact form, smooth navigation, and GitHub integration.
+Deployed using Vite.

 ---